ItSam77/ItSam77/README.md

 ## 💡 Fun Fact

-I’ll be changing my GitHub profile picture based on 5-cost champions in TeamFight Tactics for every new set released. 🎮✨ Currently : Twisted Fate [Rogue Captain, The Crew]
+I’ll be changing my GitHub profile picture based on 5-cost champions in TeamFight Tactics for every new set released. 🎮✨
+\br Currently : Twisted Fate [Rogue Captain, The Crew]